varrockbank/yew/README.md

 a few different workflows / flow states / spaces which require different data structures.

-1. workflow: journaling
+1. workflow: diary
    - flow state: stream of thought of day-to-day
    - data structure: append-only list of logs, one log file per day.
      This list is chronological.
-2. workflow: reflection
+2. workflow: diary recap
-   - flow state: recapping and reflecting on journal entries over a weekly or monthly period
+   - flow state: recapping and reflecting on diary entries over a weekly or monthly period
    - data structure: a summary document
-3. workflow: scratchpad
+3.workflow: scratchpad
    - flow state: need to quickly dump information down before forgetting
    - data structure: a cache
 4. workflow: R&D
    - flow state: lots of information that are in flux
    - data structure: a folder of documents and resources
 5. workflow: lists
    - flow state: shopping lists, TODO lists
    - data structure: mutable lists
-6. workflow: authoring
+6. workflow: journaling and authoring
    - flow state: distilling and explaining of a topic.
 The audience can be for the future version of yourself.
    - data structure: editable set of documents